abzijenza/notes/altos_odyssey.md

     1. Ore to NanoFei to one room
     1. Ore to Fate to one room
 -   Singles:
-    1. School of the seven sisters [Akatsuki Myuuto]
     1. Akiko-san to Issho / together with akiko-san [Mitarashi Kousei]
     1. Imaizumin Chi wa Douyara Gal no Tamariba ni Natteru Rashii [Nori, Gorou]